 Tap into the Resources Needed to Succeed

-In the master's program in integrated marketing communications, academic advisors provide comprehensive, holistic, and personalized assistance to support students through all aspects of the academic experience.
+In the Photonics program, academic advisors provide comprehensive, holistic and personalized assistance to support students through all aspects of the academic experience.

-Faculty advisors work in tandem with the graduate program director to confirm that students are accurately and appropriately informed and guided.
-Guidance in the area of course/degree requirements, selection, registration, and completion is administered by the integrated marketing communications graduate program director and is consistent with the College’s faculty advising model for undergraduate students.
+Faculty advisors work in tandem with the program director to confirm that students are accurately and appropriately informed and guided.
+Guidance in the area of course/degree requirements, selection, registration and completion is administered by the photonics program director.

-Supplemental advising and support in the areas of academic policy, progress, and integrity is led by the Office of Academic Services & Advising (OAS&A).
+Supplemental advising and support in the areas of academic policy, progress and integrity is led by the Office of Academic Services & Advising (OAS&A).
 OAS&A also supports students with supplemental services associated with academic skill development, interest exploration, and advocacy.

-- Technological resources: Each student enrolled in the master's degree in integrated marketing communications will be given Stonehill account credentials that grant access to the campus network, applications, software and technology services.
+Each student enrolled in the photonics program will be given Stonehill account credentials that grant access to the campus network, applications, software and technology services.
 Additionally, students will be provided an account in our Office 365 suite which includes a Stonehill email address, OneDrive file storage, Office applications for their personal computer, and many other online, collaborative tools.
-IMC courses will utilize our Blackboard Learn learning management system, where students may access syllabi and course content, take assessments, submit assignments, view course grades, and interact with their faculty and classmates.
+The new graduate courses will utilize our Blackboard Learn learning management system where students may access syllabi and course content, take assessments, submit assignments, view course grades, and interact with their faculty and classmates.
 Students will also have access to software in computer labs on campus as well as the option to install/access all the required software programs from their personal laptop.
 The College’s current administrative systems, which are primarily Ellucian Banner, will be available to graduate students to conduct business such as applying for admission, registering for courses and paying their bill.